 Dr. Elizabeth Morton is a planning educator and consultant, based in Washington, DC.

 For over 15 years she has taught seminars and studios on topics related to urban design, sustainability, historic preservation, creative placemaking, and Washington, DC, along with client-based studios.
+She currently teaches in the Sustainable Urban Planning graduate program at George Washington University.

 Dr. Morton has long been actively involved in urban planning and revitalization issues in her community.
 From 2017-2022 she was an appointed member of the Arlington County Planning Commission and has also served on the Arlington Public Art Committee and the Arlington Cultural Facilities Task Force.
 From 2010-2016 she was an appointed member of the Fairfax County Revitalization Advisory Group, a member of the McLean Pedestrian Task Force, and a board member of the McLean Revitalization Corporation, serving as President from 2012-2015.

 Dr. Morton is on the Executive Board of the American Planning Association’s Urban Design and Preservation Division.
-She is also currently serving as a panelist for the Transportation Research Board’s National Cooperative Highway Research Program.

 Dr. Morton has worked for a wide variety of arts and preservation organizations, and as a consultant in planning and design has conducted studies for institutions such as the Trust for the National Mall, the National Capital Planning Commission, the National Park Service, the World Bank, UNESCO, the Metropolitan Institute, the Indian National Trust for Art and Cultural Heritage (INTACH), Urban Arts, and the John F. Kennedy School of Government.